-The trench is to be suitable for the installation of the Chorus Plant.
-I.e. level, correct depth and free from sharp stones.
-Suitable bedding material free of stones, such as GAP40, and compacted will be required as outlined earlier in this document.
+The trench is to be suitable for the installation of the Chorus Plant, i.e.. level, correct depth and free from sharp stones.
+Suitable bedding material free of stones, such as sand or crusher dust, and compacted will be required as outlined earlier in this document.